AdaCore/ada_language_server/doc/settings.md

 ## rootDir
 This option is to be used with relocateBuildTree above and cannot be specified alone.
 This option specifies the root directory for artifacts for proper relocation.
-Ensure that it is full normalized patch ended with the directory separator.
+Ensure that it is full normalized path ended with the directory separator.
 ```javascript
     'relocateBuildTree': '/home/user/project/'